digital-work-lab/open-source-project/slides/02-git.md

 We have prepared a tutorial for CoLRev:

 - [colrev-tutorial](https://github.com/CoLRev-Environment/colrev-tutorial).
+You can run it in a Codespace environment.
 It contains a notebook (`.devcontainer/tutorial.ipynb `) explaining how to set up a CoLRev repository, complete the different steps, and analyze how the dataset changes.
 - In addition, a brief overview is available on [YouTube](https://www.youtube.com/watch?v=yfGGraQC6vs).

 We invite you to work through the notebook before the next session.